Ajibola03/my-portfolio/README.md

-My porfolio repo with script to print my name in php.
+My portfolio repo with script to print my name in php.